kubernetes-retired/service-catalog/docs/walkthrough.md

 The service catalog API has five main concepts:

-- Broker Server: A server that acts as a service broker and conforms to the [Open Service Broker API](https://github.com/openservicebrokerapi/servicebroker/blob/master/spec.md) specification.
+- ServiceBroker Server: A server that acts as a service broker and conforms to the [Open Service Broker API](https://github.com/openservicebrokerapi/servicebroker/blob/master/spec.md) specification.
 This software could be hosted within your own Kubernetes cluster or elsewhere.